SparqJS/sparq-js-project/README.md

    Run synchronous or asynchronous tests with built-in assertions to ensure your code's quality.

 9. **Documentation Generator (docGen)**
-   Automatically extract and generate documentation from code comments, helping you maintain up-to-date technical docs.
+   Automatically extract and generate documentation from code comments to keep your technical docs up-to-date.

 10. **Events Module (Pub/Sub)**
     Create a simple event bus system to enable inter-module communication via custom events.